 - Senior Administrative Officers: Policies Concerning Senior Administrative Officers of The University of North Carolina, adopted by the Board of Governors

-- Non-Faculty EPA Employees: Personnel Policies for Designated Employment Exempt from the State Personnel Act, adopted by the Board of Trustees
+- Non-Faculty EHRA Employees: Personnel Policies for Designated Employment Exempt from the State Personnel Act, adopted by the Board of Trustees

-- SPA Employees: Relevant regulations of the Office of State Personnel
+- SHRA Employees: Relevant regulations of the Office of State Personnel

 - Guests and Other Authorized Individuals: Relevant state and federal laws will be applied and enforced by University Police.
 Decisions reached by these processes are reviewable according to normal appeal mechanisms.

-5.2Penalties for students, faculty, senior administrative officers, and non-faculty EPA employees
+5.2Penalties for students, faculty, senior administrative officers, and non-faculty EHRA employees

 - Students and employees are responsible for knowing about and complying with the provisions of North Carolina law that make it a crime to possess, sell, deliver or manufacture those drugs designated collectively as “controlled substances” in Article 5 of Chapter 90 of the North Carolina General Statutes.
 The following minimum penalties shall be imposed for the particular offenses described: